 Paperboard is made of downcycled cardboard.

-Why recycle cardboard?
+Why should you recycle cardboard?

 Cardboard recycling logo

 There is no official cardboard recycling logo.
-We recommend using cardboard labels on your cardboard waste container, dumpster or trash can.
-Because of this recycling label it is visually clear that the recepticle is dedicated for the collection of cardboard waste only.
-Read more about cardboard labels over at Recycle Across America.
+We recommend using cardboard labels on your cardboard waste container, dumpster, or trash can.
+Because of this recycling label, it is visually evident that the receptacle is dedicated to collecting cardboard waste only.

 How does the recycling process work?